Smoke Notes Cigar Reviews: Villiger Talanga

 - The construction couldn’t be any better.
 Upon my first pull I thought, “This is exactly how I want every cigar to draw.”
 The Talanga smoke was thick and generous.

-- The flavors seemed fairly common and mild, but retrohaling brought some subtleties out of this cigar.
+- The flavors seemed fairly common and mellow, but retrohaling brought some subtleties out of this cigar.
 And don’t worry, it’s extremely tame on the old sniffer.
 Not a trace of peppery sting.

 - This cigar really picked up steam in the 2nd half.
 Some passing tones showed up with the savory body transforming seemlessly into a mouth-watering, velvety cream.

-- For all the Nicaraguan and Honduran tobacco in this stick, its profile was much more like that of a Dominican: mild, smooth and creamy.
+- For all the Nicaraguan and Honduran tobacco in this stick, its profile was much more like that of a Dominican: mellow, smooth and creamy.

 This cigar caught me by surprise with its smooth, Dominican-like body and taste.
 If you love savory, creamy cigars then this is the one for you.
 This is truly an everyday smoke.